TedHusted/awake/awake.md/awake.md

 Six Rangers exit the fallen craft wearing full battle armor.

 The armored exoskeleton encases a Ranger head to toe.
-The helmet is equipped with infrared head lamps and curves around below the eyes to provide air flow.
-Inside the helmet is a heads-up display that scrolls details about the current surroundings.

-A circular shield can extend from the left arm that can withstand sustained fire from high-caliber projectile weapons.
+Infrared lamps on the helmet curve around below the eyes to provide air flow.
+A heads-up display inside the helmet scrolls details about the current surroundings.
+A retractable circular shield extends from the left arm.
+The shield can withstand sustained fire from high-caliber projectile weapons.
 At the hip is magnetic holster clutching an energy weapon.
 Thrusters in the feet slow descent speed when jumping from an air ship.

 Stepping through the doorway, each warrior covers for the next, fanning out alongside the fallen craft.
 Combat ready.

 Idici: The landing bay is secure, Selene.
 You can stand down. — How were you able to power the airship?
-The grid was disabled by the Omnibots.
+The Omnibots disabled the grid.

 Selene scans the bay.
-Other air ships are parked nearby.
+Parked nearby are other air ships.
 They appear undamaged.
 She nods and holds up a closed three-fingered fist.
 The other Rangers lower their weapons.

 Selene: We barely made it.
 The alternate grid faded as we approached Antartica.